 Global Fellowships Prep

 Global Fellowships Prep (GFP) is a spring–summer support program for UW students and alumni across all three campuses.
-You’ll get individualized advising, timely emails, and a slate of workshops, conversations, panels, and feedback events to strengthen your applications for fellowships—whether for research, graduate study, community projects, teaching English, or opportunities in the U.S. and abroad.
+You’ll get individualized advising, timely emails, and a slate of workshops, conversations, panels, and feedback events to strengthen your applications for fellowships—whether for research, graduate study, community projects, teaching English— providing opportunities in the U.S. and abroad.

 Along the way, you'll join a community of peers and use clear benchmarks to stay organized, avoid last-minute stress, and finish strong in the fall.